FAQ

 I'm Board Certified in Tinnitus Management (CH-TM) with specialized training that most general audiologists don't have.
 I experience tinnitus myself and have successfully managed it using evidence-based protocols.

 Most importantly: you're in control of your treatment decisions.
-I give you the knowledge and tools—you decide what makes sense for your life.
+I give you the knowledge and tools — you decide what makes sense for your life.

 How do I get started?

-2. Schedule your initial assessment directly if you're ready to dive in and want a comprehensive evaluation.
+Option 2 — Schedule your initial assessment directly if you're ready to dive in and want a comprehensive evaluation.

 What if I'm not sure this will help me?